 “The siren in my dream!
 Something is happening.”

 Billy’s jacket was lying on the bed.
-When Sean picked it up he felt something hard in its lining.
+As Sean was picking it up he felt something hard in its lining.
 Looking through the pockets, he found, through a hole in one of them, a single key, embossed with the number 11.
-In lieu of shoes, Sean put on the three pair of socks that Billy hadn’t taken.
+In lieu of shoes, Sean put on all the of socks that Billy hadn’t taken.
 He went out and walked down the street, passing the now-dark Russian Embassy and headed to where the lights were brightest.

 When he got to the road that serviced the harbor he saw several emergency vehicles.
 Medical and police personnel had cordoned off an area around a man who was lying in the roadway.
 Next to the man was a smashed laptop computer.